 After applying a formula to all the cells, you should get an output as follows.

 Here in this formula, we wanted to extract only the numbers from the string present in cell A2.
 Also, all the numbers are on the right-hand side of the cell.
 Therefore, we use the RIGHT function initially with A2 as an argument.
-In this function, we used LEN function which takes a length of A2 and subtracts B2 (which contains the first position of number in the string).
-We also add 1 in it so that the first digit also gets included under result.
+In this function, we used the LEN function, which takes a length of A2 and subtracts B2 (which contains the first position of number in the string).
+We also add 1 in it so that the first digit also gets included under the result.